June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 ## Option 3: UBC Library GIS (Last Resort)

 This is not a viable solution for the whole semester as computer access is limited.
 However, if you are in a pinch, you can access the Koerner Library GIS Computers in person in room 217 or the computers in [room 218 remotely](https://remotelabs.ubc.ca/).
-These computers are not guranteed to be running most up to dat version of ArcGIS Pro.
+These computers are not guranteed to be running most up to date version of ArcGIS Pro.